FeverTokens/docs/README.md

 npm run start
 ```

 The local dev server opens at `http://localhost:3000`.
-The homepage immediately redirects to the Quickstart introduction so you can validate the onboarding journey in the same way users will.
+The homepage immediately redirects to the CLI introduction (`/cli/intro`) so you can validate the onboarding journey in the same way users will.

 ## Build for production